vippsas/vipps-developers/contact.md

 # We help with technical issues

 We help with _**technical**_ issues from developers, such as questions about using our APIs.
+If you do not have a technical issue, the fastest way to get help is to use the right method:

 * General questions: See the [contact info for companies on vipps.no](https://www.vipps.no/kontakt-oss/bedrift/)
 * Questions about applications for Vipps products: See the [contact info for companies on vipps.no](https://www.vipps.no/kontakt-oss/bedrift/)